 I quietly went back to my work when he started verbally assaulting me.

 Without saying a word, I quietly got my purse and shoes.
 As I headed for the door, he asked where I was going.
-I calmly replied I was leaving, we could talk tomorrow.
+I calmly replied I was leaving.

 The next half an hour consisted of his locking the only door out, being slammed up against walls, while he spewed threats and profanities at me, twisted my arms and wrists, having my arms repeatedly wrenched back and up towards my ears, being picked up and thrown on the floor over 20 times, being thrown up against walls, strong-armed onto the floor where he put his forearm against my throat while telling me he was 4 times as strong as me and twice my size, repeatedly hit me while telling me it was too easy, held me down with his knee in my abdomen.